 Meanwhile, back in the US, the ’30s saw the rise and interest in puffed breakfast cereal.
 The first puffed cereal was Kix, the result of marketing pushing R&D for new and exciting products to build the “puffed” category.

 Think about this.
 Today’s Sugar Smacks carry 56% sugar by weight.
 (Read about Cinnamon Toast Crunch here) Spokespersons and mascots helped position the brands for children.
 Many are still familiar today.

 A World View

-Canada has many, if not all, of the US based breakfast cereal in its market.
-But cooked breakfast cereals, oatmeal, Cream of Wheat and Red River remains most typical.
-And China is famous for rice congee, (a type of porridge) eaten for breakfast.
+Canada has many if not all, US-based breakfast cereals in its market.
+But cooked breakfast cereals, oatmeal, Cream of Wheat, and Red River remain the most typical.
+And China is famous for rice congee (a type of porridge) eaten for breakfast.
 Meanwhile, Ireland is still renowned for its oatmeal.
 And the most famous variety of these is steel-cut oatmeal (like McCann’s).

-Milk, orange juice and breakfast cereal (mostly Kellogg’s, Post and General Mills) represented the breakfast of Americans.
+Milk, orange juice, and breakfast cereal (mostly Kellogg’s, Post, and General Mills) represented the breakfast of Americans.

 In the mid-’60s, however, the market began the change.
 More and more mothers began to work outside the home.
 And families eating together for breakfast became more and more unusual.
 The focus turned to even quicker solutions for breakfast.

-Carnation launched its Instant Breakfast.
-Which was in taste and nutrition not much different than chocolate milk.
+Carnation launched its Instant Breakfast, which was in taste and nutrition not much different than chocolate milk.

-Pop-Tarts hit the market and the sweetened toaster pastry became an accepted way to start your child’s day.
+Pop-Tarts hit the market, and the sweetened toaster pastry became an accepted way to start your child’s day.

 The last 25 Years

 But the real change in breakfast habits can be seen in the last 25 years.

-Outside of yogurt and cheese, diary consumption is down in the US, with a turn from carbohydrates back to protein consumption.
-In fact, milk consumption has been steadily declining since 1970.
+Beyond yogurt and cheese, dairy consumption is down in the US, with a turn from carbohydrates to protein consumption.

+Milk consumption has been steadily declining since 1970.
 Even more revealing, the average American consumes less than two cups of dairy per day, a cup less than recommended by the USDA.
 As a result, the trend is nearly destroying the orange juice market and has also taken its toll on breakfast foods.

-So, in many ways, the market has come full circle, back to the very protein heavy diet that caused Mr. Kellogg to revolt and express a different view.
+So, in many ways, the market has come full circle, back to the very protein-heavy diet that caused Mr. Kellogg to revolt and express a different view.

 At a crossroads

-Meanwhile, Cap’n Crunch, Lucky Charms, Raisin Bran and Sugar Frosted Flakes still fight for an ever-decreasing shelf space.
+Meanwhile, Cap’n Crunch, Lucky Charms, Raisin Bran, and Sugar Frosted Flakes fight for ever-decreasing shelf space.
 So, what’s needed?

 Where will the market go?
-What has happened to breakfast cereals and what can be done about it.
+What has happened to breakfast cereals, and what can be done about it?

 Why the slip?

+He was so alarmed.
 In early 2018, Kellogg, the second largest provider of cold cereal behind General Mills, reported breakfast cereal sales declining by 5%, continuing the downward trend.
 (The company’s growth comes from snacks.)

 Cold breakfast cereal just isn’t the only choice.
-Yogurt, as mentioned above, is growing rapidly, having taken a 40% share of the US ready-to-eat breakfast market.
+As mentioned above, Yogurt is snowballing, having taken a 40% share of the US ready-to-eat breakfast market.

 The truth is that many cereals are LOADED with sugar.

 Breakfast behavior has also changed, especially among those in the younger demographic.
 And those are the most likely to eat cereal.
-However, they look for food that is convenient like breakfast bars and fast food.
+However, they look for convenient food, like breakfast bars and fast food.
 They snack.
 And don’t sit down to eat.
 Additionally, in the US, there are fewer younger people.

-The birth rate has been in a five-year decline with children below the age of 17 becoming the smallest segment of the US population.
-In fact, the birth rate in the US sits at an all-time low.
+The birth rate has been in a five-year decline, with children below 17 becoming the smallest segment of the US population.

+The birth rate in the US sits at an all-time low.
 In essence, the target audience for cereal is shrinking.

 The cold breakfast cereal playing field

 If you look at the individual brands, it’s difficult to draw any hard conclusions.
 The private label category makes money among the cereals, as mentioned before.
 But if we’re examining just the individual brands,

 Cheerios holds the first, the first, and fifth spots among the brands, with the sub-brand Honey Nut Cheerios on top.
-What’s shocking is how so many of them saw sales dip from 2016, with Frosted Mini Wheats (a cereal marketed as healthy but actually loaded with sugar) dropping nearly 6%.
+What’s shocking is how so many of them saw sales dip from Frosted Mini Wheats (a cereal marketed as healthy but loaded with sugar) dropping nearly 6%.

 What is happening here?

 And its ads are very upbeat, often ending with Buzz tapping the cereal with his honey dipper.

 Still, Honey Nut Cheerios is a sugar cereal, but it borrows the whole grain of Cheerios and claims to lower cholesterol.

-The chink in sugar marketed cereal
+The chink in sugar-marketed cereal

-Then there is a cereal brand like Trix, which uses the Trix Rabbit whose told, “Silly rabbit, Trix are for kids!”
+Then there is a cereal brand like Trix, which uses the Trix Rabbit, whose said, “Silly rabbit, Trix are for kids!”

-It is currently being marketed under the “Love” tagline.
-But, promotes itself has being good for a healthy heart.
+It is currently marketed under the “Love” tagline.
+But promotes itself as being good for a healthy heart.

 This campaign directly takes on the changing trends of breakfast (needing fast meals, snacks, etc.).
 It encourages viewers to return to the breakfast table.

-However, this campaign is a little soft in the belly, unable to capture its youthful target audiences who exist in the fast-paced world of texts and cell phones.
+However, this campaign is a little soft in the belly, unable to capture its youthful target audiences in the fast-paced world of texts and cell phones.

 Cinnamon Toast Crunch

 Cinnamon Toast Crunch is still among the market leaders, holding the fifth spot in most surveys.
-But its more than 8% drop in 2013 speaks to a falling brand.
+But its more than 8% drop speaks to a falling brand.
 Cinnamon Toast Crunch uses a character or two like most sugary breakfast cereals.

 In this case, they are the individual cereal squares that live in the bowl.
 Its position remains “Crave Those Crazy Squares,” a strategy still marketing on taste.
-Even the line, “Sugar on the outside, crazy on the inside,” doesn’t do much to address the current trends.
-Despite the recent bump, we expect declining sales to re-emerge.
+Even the line, “Sugar on the outside, crazy on the inside,” doesn’t address current trends much.

 The problem with marketing sugar

 This is a problem and not just for breakfast cereal.
-The messaging, tone and look are all the same.
-So, they are often seen together, as one bunch.
+The messaging, tone, and look are all the same.
+So, they are often seen together as one bunch.
 As a result, the main message for these cereals?
 Sugar!

 Healthy Breakfast Cereal

-In a 2017 report published by Mintel, “It’s all about the sugar: the cereal industry being one of the biggest users of the ingredient in its products.
+In a 2017 report by Mintel, “It’s all about the sugar: the cereal industry is one of the biggest users of the ingredient in its products.
 Studies show that breakfast cereals have a 1:3 ratio.”
 To counterbalance the decline, cereal makers are introducing healthier options, reducing sugar…

 More organic cereals are on the shelves today, as there are gluten-free and non-GMO options.
 The public’s desire to live a healthy lifestyle has become important.
 This means that to be healthy, cereals MUST be healthy to meet the needs of the masses.

-Cereal makers can’t treat healthy options as being only for a fringe group of shoppers.
+Cereal makers can’t treat healthy options only for a fringe group of shoppers.
 Special K is one of the industry’s most interesting case studies.
-Like many cereals, Special K sales have been slipping each year since 2012, dropping a total 26% in the last six years.
+Like many cereals, Special K sales have been slipping each year since 2012, dropping 26% in the last six years.

-How did it get here?
 What made Special K stand out?
 It owns the position of being the healthiest cereal by promising a certain lifestyle, targeting women.
 And it challenges eaters to meet it.

 The Special K Challenge

 At meal number two, you may have a Special K Protein Meal Bar.
-Or, a Special K Protein Shake, or another serving of Special K cereal. (with 2/3 cup skim milk and fruit),” Special K. Special K continues, “Meal number three can be eaten normally.
+Or a Special K Protein Shake or another serving of Special K cereal. (with 2/3 cup skim milk and fruit),” Special K. Special K continues, “Meal number three can be eaten normally.

 Throughout the day, consume two Special K snacks.
 Choosing from Special K Protein Snack Bars and Special K2O Protein Water Mixes.
 Or Special K Cereal Bars, Special K Crackers, or Special K Fruit Crisps.
 For additional snacks, one may consume fruits and vegetables.
 Drinks may be consumed normally.”

 The key here is consuming Special K products all day long.
 But Kellogg overplayed its hand.
-By offering so many products under the Special K banner it began cannibalizing itself, pouring dollars into a brand stretched too thin.
+By offering so many products under the Special K banner, it began cannibalizing itself, pouring dollars into a brand stretched too thin.

-The products are strengthening the bottom lines of Kellogg, General Mills, Post and others, while their standby cereals lag.
+The products are strengthening the bottom lines of Kellogg, General Mills, Post, and others, while their standby cereals lag.